gbif/ipt/dataHostingCentres.md

 - Their IPT is online near 100% of the time
 - They can properly administer their IPT:
   - Keeping it up-to-date with latest version
-  - Ensure the IPT data directory gets regularly backed-up
+  - Ensuring the IPT data directory gets regularly backed-up
   - Managing user accounts
   - Managing IPT cores and extensions
 - They have a proven track-record of hosting data for publishers in their country